hiddentao/squel/README.md

 ## Documentation

-Full API documentation is coming soon!
+Full API documentation is available at [http://squeljs.org/](http://squeljs.org/).

 For now please refer to the annoted source code in the `docs/` folder.
 This is built using [docco](http://jashkenas.github.com/docco/).
 To build it yourself you will first need to have the latest dev version